Judge allows oil, gas lease sales in Alaska’s Arctic refuge

-JUNEAU, Alaska (AP) — A U.S. judge on Tuesday refused to halt oil and gas lease sales in Alaska’s Arctic National Wildlife Refuge that were pushed by the Trump administration in its final days.
+JUNEAU, Alaska (AP) — A U.S. judge on Tuesday refused to halt an oil and gas lease sale for Alaska’s Arctic National Wildlife Refuge that was pushed by the Trump administration in its final days.

-U.S. District Court Judge Sharon Gleason’s decision came after conservationists and Indigenous groups argued the lease sales scheduled for Wednesday was based on inadequate environmental reviews or outdated information.
+U.S. District Court Judge Sharon Gleason’s decision came after conservationists and Indigenous groups argued that the lease sale scheduled for Wednesday and a survey program were based on inadequate environmental reviews or outdated information.

 The ruling involves a region valued by conservationists for its beauty and wildlife and seen as sacred to some Indigenous people but viewed by others as a way to boost oil production and create jobs.

 The judge was asked to halt the sale until underlying lawsuits are resolved.
-But in her ruling, Gleason said the groups had not shown a level of harms necessary for her to grant an injunction now.
+But in her ruling, Gleason said the groups had not shown a level of harm necessary for her to grant an injunction now.

+She left open the possibility for them to seek a future injunction if the U.S. Bureau of Land Management approves “ground-disturbing activities” in the refuge’s coastal plain before she rules in the underlying cases.

+Nicholas Goodwin, a spokesperson for the U.S. Interior Department, called Gleason’s ruling “expected and unsurprising.
+The Department of the Interior looks forward to proceeding with appropriate dispatch to achieve the clear direction it received from Congress in 2017.”

+Organizations that sought to block the issuance of leases expressed disappointment but vowed to keep fighting.

+“This administration steamrolled through a disrespectful, harmful, illegal leasing plan, and we plan to stop it,” said Bernadette Demientieff, executive director of the Gwich’in Steering Committee, which was formed by Indigenous leaders who oppose drilling in the refuge.
+“While that didn’t happen today, that day will come.”

-The U.S. Bureau of Land Management has said the sale is in keeping with a 2017 law, while critics say the Trump administration is trying to rush the process before President-elect Joe Biden takes office later this month.
+The Bureau of Land Management has said the sale is in keeping with a 2017 law that called for at least two lease sales to be held within 10 years.
+But critics say the President Donald Trump’s administration is trying to rush the process before President-elect Joe Biden takes office later this month.
 During the campaign, Biden expressed interest in “permanently protecting” the refuge.

-The fight over opening to development the refuge’s coastal plain, which is off the Beaufort Sea, dates back decades for a state whose economic fortunes have been tied to oil.
+The fight over opening to development the refuge’s coastal plain goes back decades for a state where its economic fortunes have been tied to oil.

 Supporters see it as a way to bolster oil production that’s currently a fraction of what it was in the late 1980s and create or sustain jobs in a rural region that relies heavily on the industry.